Catherine Ennis: Royal College of Organists

-Ennis was president of the Royal College of Organists from 1st July 2013 until 30th June 2015.
+Ennis was president of the Royal College of Organists from 1 July 2013 until 30 June 2015.
 For the 150th anniversary of the Royal College of Organists she welcomed HM the Queen and HRH the Duke of Edinburgh to a celebration at St. George’s Chapel, Windsor.
 She served as one of the vice presidents and trustees afterwards.

 In 2018, Ennis was awarded the RCO Medal.

 Personal life

 Ennis was married to John Higham QC.
 They brought up six children, three from Higham's earlier marriage and three whom they had together.

-Ennis died from breast cancer on 24th December 2020 after a long period of illness.
+Ennis died from breast cancer on 24 December 2020.